segmentio/segment-docs/src/connections/destinations/catalog/salesforce/index.md

 ### How can I check how many Salesforce API calls I have left today?

-Go to `Setup > Administration Setup > Company Profile > Company Information`, and you'll find a field labeled: `API Requests, Last 24 Hours`.
+Go to `Setup > Administration set up > Company Profile > Company Information`, and you'll find a field labeled: `API Requests, Last 24 Hours`.

 ### What do I do if I ran out of calls?